 Since 1995, the scheme has given over $2.4 million in support of over 535 projects and over 75 museological training opportunities to organisations in Queensland, New South Wales (including Norfolk and Lord Howe Islands), Victoria, Tasmania, South Australia, Western Australia and the Northern Territory.See Current and Past Funding Recipients

 If you have any questions about MMAPSS please contact the coordinator:

 - Email: firstname.lastname@example.org

-The Maritime Museums of Australia Project Support Scheme is funded by the Australian Government through the Australian National Maritime Museum and the Department of Infrastructure, Transport, Regional Development and Communications.
+The Maritime Museums of Australia Project Support Scheme is funded by the Australian Government through the Australian National Maritime Museum and the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.